 Filtering results

-On the left side of the search results page, users can narrow results based on a number of different fields.
+The Discovery Portal provides filtering options to help you narrow down search results and find the most relevant datasets, tools, or resource catalogs.
+Filters are available on the left side of the search results page and can be applied individually or in combination.
 Each filter category can be expanded or collapsed to make it easier to navigate.
 The number of results for each term is displayed next to each term within each filter.

 As an example, if a researcher wanted to narrow the search for HIV / AIDS resources to only include Expression profiling by high throughput sequencing datasets from NCBI GEO, they could select the "NCBI GEO" checkbox under Source